epasham/docker-repo/logging/ELK-Curator/README.md

 NOTE: Curator is configured to purge documents from logstash-* index that are older than 30 days.
 You might want to configure these files according yours needs.

-# NGINX as a proxy?
+# NGINX as Elasticsearch proxy
 We need DNS Round Robin in ( dnsrr ) Swarm service configuration for Elasticsearch to achieve scaling on unicast messages.
 Docker can't publish on ingress network (VIP is required).
 So an NGINX included in front of Elasticsearch as a proxy.